vthib/boreal/boreal/README.md

 A few key features are still missing.
 If you are looking into using boreal in place of YARA, some of those might be blockers for you:

+#### Optimizations

+A few optimizations were done, mostly to have acceptable performances.
+However, there is still a lot that is planned and yet to be done.
+As can be seen in the [benchmarks](/boreal/benches/README.md), huge number of rules, big files and bad hex or regex strings deteriorates performances quite a lot.
+This is mainly because of missing optimizations that is planned in the next releases.

-- Defensive programming and protection against all possible rules.
+#### Defensive programming and protection against all possible rules.

 For now it is possible to craft rules that will cause stack overflows or behave badly in general.
 If you control the origin of all of your rules, this is not an issue.
 If that is not the case however, you shouldn't use boreal yet.
 This is in active development.

-- Optimizations

-Huge number of rules, big files and bad hex or regex strings deteriorates performances quite a lot, see the [benchmarks](/boreal/benches/README.md).
-This is in active development.

-- Process scanning
+#### Process scanning

 Only scanning files or bytes is available for the moment.

-- Configurable timeout on scan
+#### Configurable timeout on scan

 Closely related to defensive programming, and will probably be implemented at the same time.

-- Some missing modules
+#### Missing modules

 See the module list [above](#modules).
 This will greatly depend on declared interest, as I'm unsure how often those are used.
 If you would like to use boreal but a module that you need is not implemented, please create an issue.

-- Saving and loading compiled rules
+#### Saving and loading compiled rules

 I am not quite sure what are the use-cases for this YARA feature, as the compilation of YARA rules is not that time consuming.
 Please create an issue with a use-case if this is a feature you would need.

+#### Using mmap/MapViewOfFile to avoid duplicating the scanned file in memory.

+This is unfortunately not done because of the trickiness of doing this properly in Rust, as reading of a file mapping can trigger signals (SIGBUS) or exceptions.
+I hope to have a solution for this in the future.

 ## Pay for what you use